cameronhunter/glacier-cli/README.md

 A command line client to [Amazon Glacier](http://aws.amazon.com/glacier), an extremely low-cost storage service that provides secure and durable storage for data archiving and backup.

-## Getting Started

-Download a [release](https://github.com/cameronhunter/glacier-cli/downloads), extract the files and add the `bin` directory to your `PATH`.
-If you want to build the project yourself you can run `mvn clean package`.
-Requires Java 8 or later.

 ## Usage

 ```